icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/browsertrix.md

 ---
 ## Full ICAEW.com crawl (public) {#full-icaewcom-crawl-public}

-The process for a public crawl is similar to the logged-in crawl, with the main difference being the browser profile creation.
+> **Note:** The process for a public crawl is similar to the logged-in crawl, with the main difference being the browser profile creation.

 ### Creating a Browser Profile

-Purpose: This step creates a browser profile for the public crawl without authentication.
-For detailed information on creating browser profiles, see the [official documentation on Creating and Using Browser Profiles](https://crawler.docs.browsertrix.com/user-guide/creating-and-using-browser-profiles/).
+> **Purpose:** This step creates a browser profile for the public crawl without authentication.
+For detailed information, see the [official documentation on Creating and Using Browser Profiles](https://crawler.docs.browsertrix.com/user-guide/creating-and-using-browser-profiles/).

 Command:
 ```bash